pip-webui/pip-webui-tutorial/step9/Readme.md

     ];

 ...
+// Changes start here
-$urlRouterProvider.otherwise("/nodes/tiles"); // <---------------- Pay attention!
+    $urlRouterProvider.otherwise("/nodes/tiles");
+// Changes end here
 }

 ```

-After you make all the changes, rebuild the application.
-When you go to the nodes page and toggle the view, you shall see a map with positions of IoT nodes:
+After all the changes are done, rebuild the application.
+When you go to the nodes page and toggle the view in the appbar, you shall see a map with positions of IoT nodes:

 ![IoT Nodes map view](artifacts/map_view.png)